itsross

 Small & mid-sized business

 1 to 250 people, scrappy, ready to punch above your weight.
-You'll operate like the Fortune 500 — without the Fortune 500 budget or the BS.
+You'll operate like the Fortune 500 — without standing up the Fortune 500 machine.

 Builders & vibe coders

-You built something real with AI.
-Now it needs to not fall over.
+You built something real, fast.
+Now it has to hold up.

 The tools got good fast — the boring half didn't come in the box.
 Auth, security, scale, the stuff that bites at 2 a.m.
 That gap isn't a you problem.
 I speak plain English and I'll tell you what's solid, what's a time bomb, and what to fix first.